jatofg/nawa/docs/gettingstarted.md

 ## Learn more

 To learn more, you can have a look at the examples.
+The `examples/multipage.cpp` example is a good way to start.
 Tutorials for other topics, such as sessions, environment data (GET, POST, cookies, ...), and more, will follow soon!